 My Wife & I had a pleasant and an exceptionally unique opportunity to live and thrive for a couple of years in the East Bay – Contra Costa County, California.
-A country so different from the rest of San Francisco Bay Area that for a minute you may think that you teleported to rolling hills of Central Texas or to Sonoma – the location where infamous windows XP background was shot by Charles “Chuck” O’Rear.
+A country so different from the rest of San Francisco Bay Area that for a minute you may think that you teleported to rolling hills of central Texas or Sonoma – the location where infamous windows XP background was shot by Charles “Chuck” O’Rear.

 It was a love at first site with this part of Northern California.
 We took our time exploring every little town of this blessed corner of earth, initially on our own and then with our little son.
 The Geography of the area is so unique it hasn’t been replicated anywhere else in the golden state.

 The mountain ranges protect the region from the cold bay winds and create some-what of a valley which maintains a pleasant temperate Mediterranean Climate throughout the year.

 Prepare for above average warm summers and rainy winters – which is very very different from San Francisco peninsula.
 This type of climate sits well with grape growing and ideal for raising cattle – no wonder that nearby regions of Napa & Sonoma are well known for wine and beef worldwide.
 I personally have had enough of both for the rest of my life.

 Rapidly developing region has attracted investors, BART extension and of course thousands of young professionals like ourselves.
 The region also boasts highest real estate prices- affordable absolutely only to executives.
 Pleasant, acceptable by European standards dwellings start at $1M.
 But I digress.